EDIT NEWS EUROPE

 Learn how MAP is progressing

-The Mental Health Autonomy Project, led by AMAFE and with Club Ítaca Roma as a collaborating partner, aims to facilitate access to and maintenance of independent living, as well as strengthening employability.
-On this page you can find updated news regarding the project and learn about all its progress.
-Don't miss them!
+The Mental Health Autonomy Project, led by AMAFE and with Club Ítaca Roma as a collaborating partner, aims to facilitate access to and maintenance of independent living, as well as strengthen employability.
+On this page, you can find all the latest news about the project and learn about its progress.
+Don't miss it!

-The MAP good practices manual in which all the results of the work carried out in Madrid and Rome have been reflected is now available.
+The MAP best practices manual, which captures all the results of the work carried out in Madrid and Rome, is now available.

-This manual is the result of transnational exchange of experiences between people with lived experiences in mental health, their families and their professionals and seeks to promote the right of people with mental health problems to live autonomously and independentlywithout this condition implying discrimination or exclusion to achieve it, taking control of their lives, ceasing to be passive subjects in society.
+This manual is the result of the Transnational exchange of experiences between people with lived experiences in mental health, their families and their professionals and seeks to promote the right of people with mental health problems to live autonomously and independently.without this condition implying discrimination or exclusion in order to achieve it, taking control of their lives, ceasing to be passive subjects in society.

 Read the manual